Why do you advocate using a single drive unit rather than separate woofers and tweeters?

 Can you check my design if I email it to you?

-We are happy to view designs but can only offer to make general construction comments on your own designs.
+We are happy to view and offer comments and tips on your own designs.
 We are always happy to support customers who our building one of our own loudspeaker designs.
+Many examples of this can be seen on our blog.

 Do you repair older Jordan products?